outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

               - this would involve writing high-level logic language like 'find information, avoid misidentifying object1 as object2, combine common attributes of these objects with versioning in case of conflicting values, avoid this conclusion & this fallacy error type', which would allow logical object definitions (of what a fallacy is, what a legitimate conclusion/assumption/implication is, etc) to be applied automatically, rather than the existing method of applying conditional/contextual/specific low-level logic developer-defined definitions to be applied manually, which involves writing low-level logic like 'select * from table, check if object1.attribute.value == object2.attribute.value, etc'.
           - determining whether the problem can be formatted as a set of solved problems (applying organization to information, applying definitions, finding matching structures, generating tests) or in a format that is solved (route optimization)

-      Given the information you have, one interface may be more useful to standardize to than another.
+      - given the information you have, one interface may be more useful to standardize to than another.
 If you already have intent or cause information indexed or otherwise adjacently calculatable, or if those interfaces contain the required solution information (as in, the problem is 'finding the cause of some measurement', so the solution is going to be findable on the causal interface), you'd be better off standardizing to those interfaces first, without other information.

     - the abstract interface network includes layers of network filters (intent, perspective, function (can include patterns, logic, strategies, core functions, and any other set of operations/objects that has order), structure, concept, information (organization, formats, types, info objects like problems/questions/insights/assumptions), potential, change, cause system)